pojntfx/bofied/README.md

 - The open source [PatternFly design system](https://www.patternfly.org/v4/) provides a professional design and reduced the need for custom CSS to a minimium (less than 30 SLOC!).
 - [pin/tftp](https://github.com/pin/tftp) provides the TFTP functionality for bofied.
 - [studio-b12/gowebdav](https://github.com/studio-b12/gowebdav) provides the WebDAV client for the bofied frontend.
+- The [yaegi Go interpreter](https://github.com/traefik/yaegi) is used to securely evaluate the config script.
 - All the rest of the authors who worked on the dependencies used!
 Thanks a lot!

 ## Contributing